2020 Canadian Soccer League season

 The 2020 Canadian Soccer League season was the 23rd season under the Canadian Soccer League name.
 The season commenced on August 15, 2020, and concluded with the CSL Championship final on October 17, 2020.
 FC Vorkuta defeated the reigning champions Scarborough SC at Racco Park in Vaughan, Ontario, and secured their second championship.
-While Scarborough made their fourth consecutive appearance to the championship final and claimed their first divisional title.
+Scarborough made their fourth consecutive appearance in the championship final and claimed their first divisional title.

-As the COVID-19 pandemic delayed the opening of the season the league ultimately released a modified shorten schedule which began in early August with the matches taking place within Toronto at Esther Shiner Stadium, and Centennial Park Stadium except for the championship final being moved to Racco Park at Concord/Thornhill Regional Park in Vaughan, Ontario.
+As the COVID-19 pandemic delayed the opening of the season the league ultimately released a modified shortened schedule which began in early August with the matches taking place within Toronto at Esther Shiner Stadium, and Centennial Park Stadium except for the championship final being moved to Racco Park at Concord/Thornhill Regional Park in Vaughan, Ontario.

 Summary

-The events throughout the regular season resembled the previous season with the main theme being Scarborough SC and FC Vorkuta competing for the divisional and championship titles.
-As both teams were tied in points the title was decided on the final match of the season with Scarborough receiving their first division title by accumulating the most wins in the league's tie-breaker rules.
-In a bid to successfully defend their championship title the eastern Toronto side made adjustments to the roster with the acquirement of additional imports.
-The additions proved successful as Scarborough remain competitive and primarily battled with Vorkuta for the top spot and held the position for the final four weeks of the campaign.
+The events throughout the regular season resembled the previous season, with the main theme being Scarborough SC and FC Vorkuta competing for the divisional and championship titles.
+As both teams were tied in points, the title was decided on the final match of the season, with Scarborough receiving their first division title by accumulating the most wins in the league's tie-breaker rules.
+In a bid to successfully defend their championship title, the eastern Toronto side made adjustments to the roster with the acquisition of additional imports.
+The additions proved successful as Scarborough remained competitive and primarily battled with Vorkuta for the top spot and held the position for the final four weeks of the campaign.
 Their rivalry would conclude in the CSL Championship final with Vorkuta securing their second championship title.

 Vorkuta managed to retain their core veteran imports with former general manager Denys Yanchuk serving as the head coach.
 As a result, Vorkuta was a consistent challenger with the strongest defensive record and shifted between the first and second positions throughout the regular season.
-The Vaughan-based team earned their dividends in the championship final where they defeated reigning champions, Scarborough.
-Included in that race for the divisional title was Hamilton City SC, where the Steeltown club held the third position for the majority of the season with only a single point difference in claiming the title.
-Though Hamilton secured a postseason berth the organization was prevented by the league from participating after finishing in a Not-in-Good Standing state.
+The Vaughan-based team earned their dividends in the championship final, where they defeated reigning champions, Scarborough.
+Included in that race for the divisional title was Hamilton City, where the Steeltown club held the third position for the majority of the season, with only a single point difference in claiming the title.
+Though Hamilton secured a postseason berth, the organization was prevented by the league from participating after finishing in a Not-in-Good Standing state.

 The final playoff berth was secured by the Serbian White Eagles, which marked their fifteenth consecutive season of clinching a playoff berth since their return to the professional scene in 2006.
-The western Toronto side produced the best offensive record in the regular season but was eliminated in the first round of the championship playoffs to Vorkuta.
+The western Toronto side produced the best offensive record in the regular season but was eliminated in the first round of the championship playoffs by Vorkuta.
 For the second consecutive season, Brantford Galaxy concluded the season at the bottom of the standings and managed to dodge a winless season by winning their final match of the season.